sldownard/HTBAMIT/en/team/create-a-roadmap-for-your-product-or-team.md

 Are these the right priorities?
 Are they in the right order?

 Don't get too hung up on tools at this point.
-You don't need to learn Project and create a beautiful Gantt chart, you don't need all the milestones, epics, and stories in Jira.
+You don't need to learn Project and create a beautiful Gantt chart, and you don't need all the milestones, epics, and stories in Jira.
 What you need is a list that people can look at, understand, and give you meaningful feedback about.
-You can do that with any wiki page or even a plaintext document.
+You can do that with any wiki page or even a plaintext document, so long as everyone has access to it and everyone trusts it.

 Once you know about what it is that you're working on, start diving into high-level definitions and time estimates.
 This is where it's handy to know a bit about the team's